AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/new-baseline-migration-faq.md

 >[!NOTE]
 >
 > These figures are provided for reference only and are based on an On-Premise environment.
 Actual values may vary depending on repository complexity, infrastructure capacity, hardware configuration, and overall operating conditions.

+## Can we rollback to old baselines again?